Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

-\begin{itemize} \item \emph{Maturity-Specific Risk}: As observed in~\cite{CT06}, classical finite-rank HJM models are complete, allowing for perfect hedging of interest rate derivatives.
+Empirical studies have shown that energy forwards exhibit idiosyncratic risk across different maturities, characterized by high-dimensional noise and distinctive stochastic correlation structures~\cite{Fre08,AKW10}.
+For instance, a principal component analysis (PCA) of the \emph{NordPool} power futures market conducted in~\cite{BBK08} revealed that more than ten risk factors are necessary to explain 95\% of the variance.
+Similar results have been reported in other studies, such as~\cite{Fre08} and~\cite{KO05}.
+These findings in energy markets contrast with the interest rate markets, where PCA indicates that only a small number of risk factors is required to explain the variance~\cite{CT06}.
+However, \cite{CrumpGospodinov2022} demonstrate that the empirically observed low-dimensional factor structures in bond returns can largely be explained by the strong local correlation of prices across nearby maturities, rather than by a genuinely low-dimensional data-generating process.
+As a consequence, conclusions in favor of intrinsically low-rank models for interest rate markets must be treated with caution.
+Moreover, empirical evidence in~\cite{schroers2024dynamicallyconsistentanalysisrealized} supports the presence of stochastic volatility effects and points to the relevance of high-dimensional HJM-type models for capturing the dynamics of forward curves and their volatility.
+Taken together, these findings suggest that relying solely on PCA-based dimension reduction may obscure important sources of risk.
+In particular, ad-hoc truncation based on explained variance can lead to misspecified dynamics and suboptimal modeling choices for pricing, hedging, and risk management in forward markets, due to the following theoretical and practical considerations: \begin{itemize} \item \emph{Maturity-Specific Risk}: As observed in~\cite{CT06}, classical finite-rank HJM models are complete, allowing for perfect hedging of interest rate derivatives.
 This redundancy even allows to choose tenors of the hedging instruments that are independent of the derivative’s expiry date, leading to unrealistic hedging strategies.
-This issue can only be adequately addressed in the case of \emph{maturity-specific risk}, where the volatility is modeled with infinite rank. \item \emph{Higher-Order Moments}: As argued by~\cite{Con01}, discarding risk factors based on a PCA in an a priori fashion can introduce biases when computing quantities that are nonlinear functions of the forward curve.
+This issue can only be adequately addressed in the case of \emph{maturity-specific risk}, where the volatility is modeled with infinite rank. \item \emph{Higher-Order Moments}: As argued by~\cite{Con05}, discarding risk factors based on a PCA in an a priori fashion can introduce biases when computing quantities that are nonlinear functions of the forward curve.
 This is particularly relevant for pricing and hedging forward curve derivatives with nonlinear payoffs, or for computing quantiles and value-at-risk.
-Therefore, for applications in pricing, hedging, and risk management, it is advisable to first model with maturity-specific risk, before analysing finite-rank approximations and their associated errors relative to the sound full-rank model.
+Therefore, for applications in pricing, hedging, and risk management, it is advisable to first model with maturity-specific risk, before analyzing finite-rank approximations and their associated errors relative to the sound full-rank model. \item \emph{Covariance representation}: Even for a moderate number of risk factors $d \in \mathbb{N}$, there are $d \times (d-1)/2$ stochastic correlations to be computed, which poses a high-dimensional problem, especially in energy markets with up to ten identified risk factors.
+In the limit as $d\to\infty$, the instantaneous covariance structure admits a natural functional representation in terms of a $L^{2}$-kernel, see equation~\eqref{eq:kernel-representation} below.
+From both a modeling and calibration perspective, it is therefore more practical to work with (semi-)parametric families of covariance kernels and to analyze their finite-rank approximations.
+Such an approach provides greater interpretability and flexibility than directly specifying high-dimensional stochastic covariance matrices, while retaining sufficient expressive power to capture maturity-specific dependence structures observed in the data. \end{itemize} This modeling philosophy aligns with the perspective articulated in~\cite{Con05}, who advocate modeling term structure dynamics ``without imposing ad hoc restrictions on the number of factors driving different rates or the form of the volatility functions.
+More importantly, the shapes and variances of principal components are obtained as a result of the model rather than an input.''.